VisruthSK/Learn-OCaml/README.md

 I'm starting out by looking at these two books [OCaml Programming: Correct + Efficient + Beautiful](https://cs3110.github.io/textbook/cover.html#) and [Real World OCaml](https://dev.realworldocaml.org/index.html).
 I might just implement random projects that I'm familiar with in other languages to get used to OCaml syntax but we will see.
 I do know that I won't be able to spend much time learning OCaml till next term, but I want to make a repo initially so I force myself to learn every so often when I have the time this term.

+I ran into issues with notebooks (my preferred note taking is a mix of code and prose) and OCaml 5.
+I need to revist this issue since I've learnt about [mdx](https://github.com/realworldocaml/mdx).

 ## Resources:
  * [OCaml Programming: Correct + Efficient + Beautiful](https://cs3110.github.io/textbook/cover.html#)
  * [Real World OCaml](https://dev.realworldocaml.org/index.html)